scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 ## Why we use this pattern

-The design of the pattern helps the user to browse their search results, or to refine their search term if the search results don't meet their needs.
+The design of the pattern helps the user to browse their search results, or to refine their search term if the search results do not meet their needs.

 ## Website analytics